Smokyyy/Zombie-Assault-2D/README.md

-# Zombie-Assault-2D
+# Zombie Assault 2D

- Zombie Assault 2D is a top down shooter game
+To play the Zombie Assault 2D -game, you have to open the "Zombie Assault 2D.exe" -game executable inside the main folder with all other data files included.